acquia/aws-cli-helpers/README.md

 Many AWS commands accept the `--filters` option.
 This option is equally a pain in the ass as it is powerful.
 The functions in this library make it easier to create filters.
-Assuming that the output of the filter commands below are captured in the `$FILTERS` variable, the can be used in aws commands like below:
+Assuming that the output of the filter functions in the examples are captured in the `$FILTERS` variable, they can be used in `aws` commands:

 ```shell
 aws ec2 describe-instances --filters $FILTERS